MapsPeople/docs/src/cms/index.md

 #### PNG Image File Support

-We highly recommend using SVGs for icons across MapsIndoors, but support PNG files as well.
+We highly recommend using SVGs for Icons across MapsIndoors, but support PNG files as well.

-When uploading an icon in the PNG format, make sure you upload it in a 3x size to accommodate for it being scaled down on the map.
-For example, to display a 20x20px icon on the map, upload it in 60x60px.
+When uploading an Icon in the PNG format, make sure you upload it in a 3x size to accommodate for it being scaled down on the map.
+For example, to display a 20x20px Icon on the Map, upload it in 60x60px.

 ### Export Map

 Export Map is an add-on feature that can be enabled for a Solution.
 Once enabled, it allows for PNG export of the MapsIndoors imagery for printing purposes.
 The export will not include the underlying Google Maps due to terms of use.

 The Export Map service has a limit of 8000 x 8000 pixels.
-Clicking the Download icon button on the bottom right opens a new tab with the PNG.
+Clicking the Download Icon button on the bottom right opens a new tab with the PNG.

 #### Usage (Scale)